Installation

 Pkg.build("IJulia")

-Installing additional Julia kernels
+Installing and customizing kernels

 using IJulia